grapoza/vue-tree/docsrc/demos.md

 <!--- -------------------------------------------------------------------------------------- --->
 ### Inputs

-Support for checkboxes and radio buttons is built into the treeview.
+Support for checkboxes and radio buttons is built into the tree view.

 To create a checkbox node, specify `input.type = 'checkbox'` on the node's `treeNodeSpec`.
 To initialize the node as checked, specify `state.input.value = true`.